Find Trade Colleges

 Geographic Diversity

-Students from other countries are interested in Homeland Security, Law Enforcement & Firefighting, too.
+Americans aren’t the only ones with an interest in Homeland Security, Law Enforcement & Firefighting.
 About 0.4% of those with this major are international students.

-How Much Do Law Enforcement & Firefighting Majors Make?
+How Much Do Homeland Security, Law Enforcement & Firefighting Majors Make?

 Salaries According to BLS

 Homeland Security, Law Enforcement & Firefighting majors often go into careers where salaries can range from $53,240 to $85,020 (25th to 75th percentile).
-This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.
+This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.